gsmainclusivetechlab/interop-docs/docs/testcases/creating-tc.md

 A Test Case is basically defined in three sections in the YAML file, as described in the documentation [Test Case Template](https://docs.interop.gsmainclusivetechlab.io/testcases/template-tc).
 This three sections contains fields that has the same hierarchy in the YAML file.

 - **Information** - acts as a header that provides information about the Test Case itself, like name, description, etc. It has the following fields: `name, slug, use_case, behavior, description, precondition`
-- **Components** - defines the acting parts, like an organisation, a mobile money operador, a mojaloop hub, into `components` that will interact in the Test Case.
+- **Components** - defines the acting parts, like an organisation, a mobile money operator, a mojaloop hub, into `components` that will interact in the Test Case.
 - **Test Steps** - holds the definition of each step that needs to be executed by a Test Case on the field `test_steps`.
 It's related to the API Calls defined by the Mobile Money API.

 Now we can see a YAML file of a Test Case like the following stub: